seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 Thou, thou, Lysander, thou hast given her rhymes,
 And interchanged love-tokens with my child:
 Thou hast by moonlight at her window sung,
-With feigning voice verses of feigning love,
+With feigning voice verses of feigning love;
-And stolen the impression of her fantasy
-With bracelets of thy hair, rings, gawds, conceits,
-Knacks, trifles, nosegays, sweetmeats, messengers
-Of strong prevailment in unharden'd youth:
 With cunning hast thou filch'd my daughter's heart,
 Turn'd her obedience, which is due to me,
 To stubborn harshness: and, my gracious duke,